mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 For most users, you do not need to run the generator yourself.
 You can find the library you need in the `build/` directory.

+> **Call for Contributions:** While all libraries are generated, not all have been extensively tested in real-world applications.
+We welcome and encourage community contributions.
+If you find a bug or have a suggestion, please [**open a GitHub Issue**](https://github.com/mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/issues).
+If you have fixes or tests to add, please feel free to **submit a Pull Request**.

+---

+## **Why Use a Generated Library?**

+While Google Apps Script has excellent built-in and advanced services, a generated client library offers two critical advantages:

+1.  **Complete API Coverage:** Apps Script's built-in services only cover a fraction of all Google APIs.
+This generator allows you to create a client for **any** service with a Discovery Document, such as Firebase, Cloud Billing, and over 400 more.
+2.  **Flexible Authentication Flows:** Generated libraries allow you to use a custom OAuth token.
+This unlocks powerful workflows, such as using your own OAuth clients and **service accounts** for server-to-server tasks, which is not possible with standard built-in services.

+---

+## **Getting Started: Using a Pre-built Library**

+### **Prerequisite: Understanding Google Cloud Projects & Enabling APIs**

+Before using a library, you must ensure the underlying Google API is enabled.
+Apps Script manages this in one of two ways:

+#### **Scenario 1: The API is also an Apps Script "Advanced Service"**
+*(e.g., Drive, Calendar, Sheets, Docs, etc.)*

+For these APIs, you can use a simple workaround without needing your own Google Cloud project.

+1. In your Apps Script project, click **Services +**.
+2. Find the corresponding advanced service (e.g., `Drive API`) and add it.
+3.  **That's it.** By doing this, you've instructed Apps Script to enable the API in the background using its hidden, default Google Cloud project.
+The generated library can now access it successfully, and the service can be switched off.

+#### **Scenario 2: The API is NOT an Apps Script "Advanced Service"**
+*(e.g., Cloud Vision, Firestore, Firebase Management, etc.)*

+For these APIs, you **must** use a standard Google Cloud project.

+1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
+2. To prepare your project to be linked, you must first configure the consent screen.
+Go to **APIs & Services > Credentials** and click **Configure consent screen**.
+3. In your Apps Script project, click **Project Settings ⚙️**.
+4. Scroll down to **Google Cloud Platform (GCP) Project** and click **Change project**.
+5. Enter the **Project Number** of your standard GCP project and click **Set project**.
+6. In the Google Cloud Console for that project, go to **APIs & Services > Library** and **enable the API** you intend to use (e.g., "Cloud Vision API").

+---

+### **Step 1: Find and Add the Library Code**

+1. Navigate to the `build/` directory in this repository.
+2. Find the folder for the API you want to use (e.g., `Drive`, `Bigquery`).
+Inside that folder, open the specific version directory (e.g., `v3`).
+3. You will find two library files.
+Choose one to add to your project:
+    *   `[ApiName].with_docs.gs`: This version includes full JSDoc comments for reference.
+    *   `[ApiName].gs`: A compact version without JSDoc comments.
+Ideal for production scripts.
+4. In your Apps Script project, create a new script file (e.g., `DriveLibrary.gs`) and paste the code into it.

+### **Step 2: Add Required Scopes to Your Manifest**

+1. From the library folder in the `build/` directory, open the `appsscript.json` file.
+2. Copy the scopes you need from the `"oauthScopes"` array into your own project's manifest file (`Project Settings ⚙️ > Show "appsscript.json" manifest file`).
+3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to make the API calls.

+---
+*(The rest of the README, covering Authentication Flows, Developer Usage, and Acknowledgements, would follow here as before.)*

+# **Google API Client Library Generator for Apps Script**

+A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the Google APIs Discovery Service.

+This tool creates libraries with features including flexible authentication, and automatic exponential backoff.

+## **Pre-built Libraries Available**

+**This repository includes a `build/` directory containing auto-generated client libraries for every discoverable Google API.**

+For most users, you do not need to run the generator yourself.
+You can find the library you need in the `build/` directory.

 **Call for Contributions:** While all libraries are generated, not all have been extensively tested in real-world applications.
 We welcome and encourage community contributions.
 If you find a bug or have a suggestion, please [**open a GitHub Issue**](https://github.com/mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/issues).
 If you have fixes or tests to add, please feel free to **submit a Pull Request**.

 ---